lioshi/WonderCacheBundle/README.md

 ![screenshot](https://raw.github.com/lioshi/WonderCacheBundle/master/Resources/images/icon_.png) WonderCacheBundle
 =================
-A **WonderCache** bundle for symfony 2.
-A full response cache with automatic invalidation via Doctrine event.
+A full response cache with automatic invalidation via Doctrine events:

-If you want a simple system to implement cache.
+- just one service's call to manage cache of an action
-If you do not want to waste time setting up a cache invalidation system.
+- no wasted time setting up a cache invalidation system
-Then you'll love **WonderCache**.

-That's what **WonderCache** performs:
+## How works **WonderCache**
 ![screenshot](https://raw.github.com/lioshi/WonderCacheBundle/master/Resources/images/wondercache_workflow.png)

 **WonderCache** is there at request and bypasses all framework.
 As a proxy.
-**But WonderCache knows when invalidate its cache.**
+But WonderCache knows when invalidate its cache.

 ## Requirements
 - PHP 5.3.x or more